 Chefs from Scotland's leading restaurants are also in attendance preparing their signature dishes for visitors to taste, as are representatives from the capital's top bars, preparing a colourful and enticing array of summer cocktails.
 Relax in the sunshine, soak up the atmosphere and enjoy the entertainment.

-The festival also offers the opportunity to shop for ingredients from local producers who, as well as selling fresh seasonal produce, are on hand with samples for visitors to try and with tips on how to make the most of Scotland's abundant larder.
+The festival offers the opportunity to shop for ingredients from local producers who, as well as selling fresh seasonal produce, are on hand with samples for visitors to try and with tips on how to make the most of Scotland's abundant larder.
 Speciality food and drink producers from further afield, including from the rest of Europe and beyond are also represented.
 So if it is spice you are after, you won't be disappointed!

 The Foodies Festival provides a great day out for all the family and tickets are valid for the full three days.
 Simply sign up on arrival for the Chefs' Theatre, Drinks Theatres and Pop-Up Restaurants, and you are guaranteed a varied and interesting program of events all included in the entrance fee to the festival.